Annual Technical Report 2005 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2005/US)

 STIC has the mission of identifying, acquiring and maintaining non-patent literature (NPL) in electronic and print formats, devoting special emphasis to literature for new and emerging technologies.
 The NPL resources acquired focus on the applied science and technology fields, with special emphasis on creating special collections or systems for rapidly developing technologies, e.g. computer software, business methods, nanotechnology, and biotechnology.
 Staff also identify, evaluate and monitor expenditures for online commercial databases.
 In addition, STIC manages a support contract for the USPTO, which covers library services, facilities management, and information management functions.

-The Foreign Documents Division processes and distributes all foreign patent documents and journals received at the USPTO.
+The Centralized Services Division processes and distributes all foreign patent documents and journals received at the USPTO.
 The majority of foreign documents are now received in CD-ROM format.

 Collection management, preservation

-The collections consist of over 150,000 print monograph and serial titles, and millions of foreign patent documents in print and microformats.
+The majority of the collections are in electronic form.
 Those portions of the collection maintained in Main STIC and the Chemical-Biotechnology Library are open to the public.
 In accordance with the Patent Cooperation Treaty (PCT), STIC meets minimum documentation requirements for foreign patent documents and non-patent literature and makes these documents available to the public.

 Interlibrary lending, resource sharing, networks of patent libraries in the country